 SOME DESIGNS ARE CLEARLY BETTER THAN OTHERS.

 When I started looking for my first HT (hard tail) Fat Bike several years ago, I was chasing after all sorts of random information online, crunching those numbers, including luring advertisements/marketing and frame colours, seeking the "right fit" and the "right bike".
 Over the years, I found out that STACK and REACH are by far, the two most important things to consider in finding the right Fat Bike for any given rider.
 There are many other important secondary factors too, like BB (Bottom Bracket) drop, HT (Head Tube) angle, ST (Seat Tube) angle, and definitely C/S (chainstay) length.

 It will amount to you never fully realizing the potential enjoyment and performance in the sport, if you opt to buy the wrong fitting bike, because some advertisement told you to buy brand "xyz", or you liked the colour of a certain Fat Bike, or just because a company makes well-known road bikes, that does not mean they spent the time, effort and engineering on designing a GREAT Fat Bike.

 Usually, it's companies that focus all their efforts on, and only manufacture Fat Bikes, that seem to do the best job at bringing true performance and ergonomically correct Fat Bikes to market.

 If we have missed any frames, please feel free to send us an email, and we can see about adding that brand/model to the list.
-Our focus is on Fat Bikes in the $1500+ USD marketplace, and under 32 lbs.
-(Note - some manufacturers do not yet release this data freely, like Foes Racing, Motobecane, and Framed bikes.)
+Our focus is on Fat Bikes in the $2000+ USD marketplace, and under 32 lbs.

 OK, so what the heck is STACK and REACH..?